Sparkesy/CollegeCord/README.md

 - Use GPT-3.5 language model to generate responses
 - **Customizable commands and responses**
 - Easy to install and set up
-- Built using C# WinForms
+- We are going to build it using C# WinForms

 ## Requirements